liuml07/PopClipExtensions/README.md

 ### Copy `bat` output to clipboard

 It removes the leading line number and | format when you copying a `bat` output.
 With this you will never miss `cat`!
+If you want, feel free to add more apps to `required apps` where this extension should be actived.
+To get the app ID, use `osascript -e 'id of app "iTerm"'`

 ```
 // # popclip